DROOPY

 It blows toward an opening near a ditch

-as the gulls dip their heads under the heat and take themselves out of the picture.
+as the gulls dip their heads under the heat and take themselves out of

 Which is to say that lounging is a fitful mark of intelligence